Fangreye/Notes/GLFW/Steps_to_setup.md

     ]
 }
 ```
 6. Congratulation!
 Now you can play around with OpenGL in Visual Studio Code.
+Remember to include glad.h before glfw3.h